No products in the basket.

 The first reported paranormal occurrence was when the apparition of a tall gentleman was seen in 1915 on one of the castles’ ramparts.
-The man wasn’t seen again until 1947, when he was seen on a regular basis over a two week period.
-He would be seen jumping off the side of one of the castle walls, and walking between the bastions Leerdam and Oranje.
+The man wasn’t seen again until 1947 when he was seen on a regular basis over a two week period.
+He would be seen jumping off the side of one of the castle walls and walking between the bastions Leerdam and Oranje.

-One of the most popular stories associated with the Castle is of the former governor Pieter Gysbert van Noodt.
+One of the most popular stories associated with the Castle is the former governor Pieter Gysbert van Noodt.
 He died on 23 April 1728, the same day he had sentenced to death seven soldiers who were caught attempting to desert the military.
 It’s believed one of the soldiers placed a curse on him and demanded he came to watch the execution, which he didn’t.
 Later that day, Van Noodt was found dead slouched over his desk with a look of terror on his face.

-Another famous haunting is of the Lady in Grey.
+Another famous haunting is the Lady in Grey.
 She has been witnessed running through the castle holding her face and crying hysterically.
 However, since a woman’s body was found during recent excavations her ghost hasn’t been reported.

 Sometime in the 1700’s, a soldier was found hanging from the bell rope in the bell tower, which overlooks the entrance to the castle.
-After his death, the bell tower was sealed off however, to this day the bell has been known to strike off its own accord.
+After his death, the bell tower was sealed off, however, to this day the bell has been known to strike off its own accord.
 There’s also the ghost of a black dog who has been known to pounce on unsuspecting visitors, then simply vanish into thin air.

 5) The Tower of London - London, England

 With a history of torture and execution going back over 900 years, the Tower of London is regarded by many as one of the most haunted places in the UK.
-It was originally built in 1078 by William the Conqueror, and has served a major role in the history of England ever since.
+It was originally built in 1078 by William the Conqueror and has served a major role in the history of England ever since.

 There have been many reports of the paranormal at the Tower of London over the years.
-The most famous of all the spirits that live within its walls, is Anne Boleyn, the wife of King Henry VIII.
+The most famous of all the ghosts that live within its walls, is Anne Boleyn, the wife of King Henry VIII.
 She was beheaded in 1536, and her headless body has been seen walking the Tower’s corridors and often near the spot of her demise.

 6) Ancient Ram Inn, Gloucestershire, England